 2nd Lt.
 Stanley Fish P-47 Crash on April the 7th 1944

 On the 7th of April 1944, a USAAF P-47 Thunderbolt with number 42-22454, took off from the USAAF Station 408 base in the New Forest, Hampshire.
 The airfield had previously been known as RAF Beaulieu but was now under the temporary control of the United States Army Air Force.

-Piloted by the USAAF pilot 2nd Lt Stanley Eugene Fish, the take-off occurred at 1614.
+Piloted by the USAAF pilot 2nd Lt Stanley Eugene Fish of the 365th Fighter Group (aka the Hell Hawks), the take-off occurred at 1614.
 There was 3 hours’ worth of fuel on the P-47 Thunderbolt, and the flight was intended to be a local “test hop” to test the aircraft.

 After taking off from Beaulieu, witnesses report seeing 2nd Lt.
 Fish circling the airfield for a few minutes before disappearing off into the haze to perform the test flight.

 Two hours later, the Beaulieu Airfield control tower attempted to contact 2nd Lt.
 Fish over radio but received no answer.
 The staff at Station Flying Control concluded that he must be outside of radio range, not listening, or flying too low to receive the call.